mynamecheff/SecureAndVulnerableWebserver/README.md

 - Use Google authentication to validate privilege esaclation

-# Security Messures Implemented - WIP
+# Security Messures Implemented
-1. **CSRF Protection (Flask-WTF)**: Protects against Cross-Site Request Forgery (CSRF) attacks by generating and verifying tokens for each form submission.
+1. **CSRF Protection (Flask-WTF) - WIP**: Protects against Cross-Site Request Forgery (CSRF) attacks by generating and verifying tokens for each form submission.

 2. **Rate Limiting with Flask Limiter**: Limits the number of requests a client can make in a given timeframe, guarding against abuse and denial-of-service attacks.